User3318/ManagementOfScientificData/README.md

 ## Getting started

-- Install python and pip
+- Install python 3.11.9 and pip
-- While in the code-directory enter the following command to install all required packages:`pip install -r requirements.txt`
+- While in the code-directory enter the following command to install all required packages:`python3 -m pip install -r requirements.txt`
 - To generate all project-relevant data, execute the jupyter notebooks in the following order:
   - `data_quality_assurance.ipynb` checks data quality completeness of raw data
   - `data_preprocessing.ipynb` generated preprocessed csv files from raw data